 In the IELTS test, you need to answer 14 different questions in English.
 These questions can be from anyway and of MCQs and non-MCQs.
 You will have to make a strategic plan and develop your skills to answer any questions you might have asked.

 Do not limit yourself with the preparation of fewer questions, it can be random from any topic.
 That is why developing skills to answer any question is so important.

 2. Improve your speed-reading skills.

-This type of test requires a great English reading skill.
+This type of test requires great English reading skills.
 You will have to read a paragraph or passage and answer the questions from it in each or minimum time.
 The better your reading skills are, the more chances of passing the IELTS test.